laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

-The unused `options` argument of the `Illuminate\Foundation\Application` class' `register` method has been removed.
+The unused `options` argument of the `Illuminate\Foundation\Application` class `register` method has been removed.
 If you are overriding this method, you should update your method's signature:

     /**
      * Register a service provider with the application.